akash-network/docs/akashian/phase1.md

 ## Querying the proposal

-Use the following command to query the proposal
+Use the following command to query the proposal:

 ```sh
 akashctl query gov proposal 2 --chain-id centauri --node http://akash-rpc.vitwit.com:26657 -o json
 ```

-You can query the votes using following command.
+You can query the votes using the following command:

 ```sh
 akashctl query gov votes 2 --chain-id centauri --node http://akash-rpc.vitwit.com:26657 -o json